ikmb/exome-seq/README.md

 The pipeline is set up to work on RZCluster using the IKMB module system.
 Please make sure that you have set up this environment before launching a pipeline ru$

+### Prerequisites

+The following steps/resources are needed to run this pipelines:
+* A working and configured Conda/Bioconda installation (please also see: https://bioconda.github.io/ - specifically point 2.)
+Set up channels)
+* The GATK resource bundle (or equivalent resources).
+For a way to set up you own resources, please have a look at config/rzcluster.config)
+* Bait/Target files matching your genome assembly of choice (files for assembly hg19 are included with this code base and can be used via the `--kit` flag)

 ## Valid assemblies

 The pipeline currently (officially) supports the following genome assemblies from the GATK bundle: